Stand on a Line and Invite some Truth Telling

 However, sometimes I just need to check the pulse of a room.
 From time-to-time I want to get a quick sense of where people are at before going deeper into content or work.

-Stand on a line is a technique that can help.
+Pick a Spot1 is a technique that can help.
 It’s easy and can offer surprising and helpful insights.
 In general, you need between 15-25 minutes.

 Here’s how it works: